 Recently, I left school and completed my final exams.
 I am now patiently waiting on the results of these exams.
 Leaving school was difficult for me and I found trying to cope quite hard.
 After being in this safe, familiar space for 5 years, I suddenly had to leave.
 I overcame this by doing the following.

-focus on final exams
+Focus on final exams

 You’re about to leave school but first things first, you must complete your final exams.
-They will no doubt be stressful but we must look on them in a positive light, that a new chapter in your life is about to begin.
+They will no doubt be stressful but we must look at them in a positive light, that a new chapter in your life is about to begin.
 They also will take your mind off the fact that you are coming to the end of your high school years.